The ANZAC Day blockbuster between Collingwood and Essendon has become one of our biggest national sporting events.

 The extraordinary support of Collingwood and Essendon members over many years has built the event into one of Australia’s greatest sporting traditions.

 The ANZAC Day match pays tribute to the sacrifice of the servicemen and women of Australia and celebrates the ANZAC spirit – courage, sacrifice, endurance and mateship.

-For the past twenty two years the two clubs and the AFL have worked closely in partnership with the RSL to appropriately highlight the contribution of Australians who have served in wars, conflicts and peacekeeping operations around the world.
+For the past twenty years Collingwood, Essendon and the AFL have worked closely in partnership with the RSL to appropriately highlight the contribution of Australians who have served in wars, conflicts and peacekeeping operations around the world.

 Whilst no comparison is made between war and football, the game provides a platform to highlight the spirit of Anzac, with its human qualities of courage, mateship, and sacrifice – qualities that are a part of our sense of national identity.

-The AFL and the clubs also make a significant donation to the RSL from the gate receipts in addition to collections at the match and any other fundraising initiatives.
+Please note that the clubs and the AFL make a donation to the RSL from the gate receipts in addition to collections at the match and any other fundraising initiatives.

 Each year over 90,000 people attend and millions watch on television.